Investigating the Representation of Backchannels and Fillers in Fine-tuned Language Models: Introduction

-The bold words in this dialogue are examples for backchannels (\emph{`uh-huh'}) and fillers (\emph{`uh'}), which play an important role in managing the flow of conversation.
-The use of backchannels/fillers is seen as an important way for interlocutors to negotiate the common ground \citep{clark1996using}.
-Since backchannels/fillers usually do not convey information directly and have only pragmatic functions \cite{juckeret1998discourse} (e.g., expressing affirmation or disagreement to the previous utterance), they are semantically ‘bleached’ elements \citep{FULLER200323} and deemed optional as they lack concrete meanings \citep{SCHOURUP1999227, FULLER200323}.
-As a result, the NLP community often treats them similarly to `stop words', excluding them during pre-processing as a method to clean the data and improve accuracy \citep[e.g., see][]{Sarica2021}.
-For instance, in dependency parsing for spoken dialogue data, studies such as \citet{charniak-johnson-2001-edit}, \citet{jorgensen-2007-effects} and \citet{dobrovoljc-martinc-2018-er} report that excluding backchannels/fillers such as \emph{`uh'} and \emph{`er'} in the Switchboard dataset \citep{switch1992} can significantly improve parsing accuracy.
+\equalcontributionfootnote{$\lozenge/\blacklozenge$}{Equal contribution.} In everyday conversations, such as the one below from the Switchboard corpus \citep[3508:7--12]{LDC-swbd1r2}, backchannels (e.g., \emph{uh-huh}) and fillers (e.g., \emph{uh}) are ubiquitous: \begin{description} \itemsep-.5em \item[A:] Well, we have saved our newspapers for years and years -- \item[B:] \textit{Uh-huh} \item[A:] -- because the, \textit{uh}, Boy Scouts -- \item[B:] \textit{Uh-huh} \item[A:] -- our boys have been involved in have, \textit{uh}, had a huge recycling bin … \end{description} They play an important role in managing the flow of conversation and are an important way for interlocutors to negotiate the common ground \citep{clark1996using}.
+Since backchannels/fillers usually do not convey information directly and have only pragmatic functions (e.g., expressing affirmation or disagreement to the previous utterance; \citealp{juckeret1998discourse}), they are considered semantically ‘bleached’ elements \citep{FULLER200323} and deemed optional due to their lack concrete meanings \citep{SCHOURUP1999227}.
+As a result, the NLP community often treats them similarly to stop words, excluding them during pre-processing as a method to “clean” the data and improve accuracy \citep[e.g., see][]{Sarica2021}.
+In dependency parsing for spoken dialogue data, for example, studies report that excluding backchannels/fillers in the Switchboard corpus \citep{LDC-swbd1r2} can significantly improve parsing accuracy such as \citep{charniak-johnson-2001-edit, jorgensen-2007-effects, dobrovoljc-martinc-2018-er}.